typelevel/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 is any issue opening the output file, then the input stream will be closed.

 ### What about `bracket`?
-Now, if you are familiar with cats-effect's `bracket` you may be wondering why we are not using it as it looks so similar to `Resource` (and there is a good reason for that: `Resource` is based on `bracket`).
+Now, if you are familiar with cats-effect's [`Bracket`](../typeclasses/bracket.md) you may be wondering why we are not using it as it looks so similar to `Resource` (and there is a good reason for that:
+`Resource` is based on `bracket`).
 Ok, before moving forward it is worth to take a look to `bracket`.

 There are three stages when using `bracket`: _resource acquisition_, _usage_, and _release_.
 Each stage is defined by an `IO` instance.
 A fundamental